Late-night accident kills two in Claiborne County - The Vicksburg Post

 Early reports show that Mercury Grand Marquis was traveling southbound on U.S. 61 when the driver lost control and collided with a tree.
 The driver and the front passenger were killed.
 There was no one else in the vehicle.

-The names of those killed in the accident are being withheld pending notification of next of kin.
+Officials Wednesday identified the driver as Marvin Williams, 36, of Lorman.
+The passenger killed in the accident was Jason Baker, 44, of Port Gibson.

-The Mississippi Highway Patrol said the cause of the accident remains under investigation.
+While the Mississippi Highway Patrol said the cause of the accident remains under investigation, officials did state that “alcohol and Speed may have played a factor in the crash.”

 Animal shelter finishes year with low population, spikes again in early 2021